jlian/jlian.github.io/projects/index.md

 ### Program Coordinator at FRC Team 4955 LA Tech

-I helped Lakeside Academy form the team in the 2013/2014 FRC season.
+I helped Lakeside Academy found the team in the 2013/2014 FRC season.
 We went from having absolutely no experience in robotics to finishing *Ethel*, our first robot, in under two months.

-I served as the leader of the 30-person team responsible for integrating the Mechanical, Software, Electrical functions into our robots.
+I served as the leader of the 40-person team responsible for integrating the Mechanical, Software, Electrical functions into our robots.
 In particular, I was most involved in the Mechanical side, completing most of the detail design using SolidWorks with custom as well as COTS parts.
+I also coordinated the six-week build seasons from a project management perspective, handling priorities, timeline, and budgeting.

 At the same time, I focused on long-term sustainability of the team by installing a positive team culture, creating a friendly environment, and helping members learn useful skills.
+It was really important for me to maximize student learning from the robots, and not necessarily the competitive edge.
+This meant that we tried to build the robots to incorporate as many functions as possible given our resources.
 Under my leadership, we went from zero to multi-function robot in one season, and saw 100% return rate the next.

 #### *Ethel*